The strong backreaction regime in axion inflation

 \acknowledgments

-\textit{Acknowledgements.-} We thank V.~Domcke, Y.~Ema and S.~Sandner for discussion and for kindly providing output data obtained with the gradient expansion formalism.
+\textit{Acknowledgements.-} We thank V.~Domcke, Y.~Ema, S.~Sandner, K.~Schmitz and O.~Sobol for discussion and for kindly providing output data from the gradient expansion formalism.
+We are equally grateful to R.~Durrer for discussion and comments, and to Z.~Weiner for constructive criticism.
+We also thank J.~Baeza-Ballesteros for helping us with the launch of simulations in the Lluis Vives cluster.
 DGF (ORCID 0000-0002-4005-8915) is supported by a Ram\'on y Cajal contract with Ref.~RYC-2017-23493.
 This work was supported by Generalitat Valenciana grant PROMETEO/2021/083, and by Spanish Ministerio de Ciencia e Innovaci\'on grant PID2020-113644GB-I00.
-JL (ORCID 0000-0002-1198-3191), AU (ORCID 0000-0002-0238-8390) and JU (ORCID 0000-0002-4221-2859) acknowledge support from Eusko Jaurlaritza (IT1628-22) and PID2021-123703NB-C21 (MCIU/AEl/FEDER,UE).
+JL (ORCID 0000-0002-1198-3191), AU (ORCID 0000-0002-0238-8390) and JU (ORCID 0000-0002-4221-2859) acknowledge support from Eusko Jaurlaritza (IT1628-22) and by the PID2021-123703NB-C21 grant funded by MCIN/AEI/10.13039/501100011033/ and by ERDF; ``A way of making Europe”.
 In particular, AU gratefully acknowledges the support from the University of the Basque Country grant (PIF20/151).
 This work has been possible thanks to the computing infrastructure of the ARINA cluster at the University of the Basque Country, UPV/EHU, and Lluis Vives cluster at the University of Valencia.

 \widetext